A deterministic approach to Loewner-energy minimizers: Background and notation

-has the distribution of upwards SLE$_\kappa(\rho_1,\ldots, \rho_n)$ starting from $(0, U^1_T-\lambda_T, \ldots, U^n_T-\lambda_T)$.
-In this paper we only consider deterministic $\kappa=0$ processes, and the upshot is that we can exchange the upwards and downwards points of view when convenient by reversing the direction of the flow and keeping track of the location of the forcing points.
+In this paper we only consider deterministic $\kappa=0$ processes, and in this case we can exchange the downwards and upwards points of view when convenient by reversing the direction of the flow and keeping track of the location of the forcing points.